Pan-Asianism: Chinese Pan-Asianism

 Sun Yat-sen with friends in Japan, 1897.
 Sun had close relations with numerous Japanese pan-Asianists throughout his life.

 First president of the Republic of China Sun Yat-sen was a proponent of Pan-Asianism.
 He said that Asia was the "cradle of the world's oldest civilisation" and that "even the ancient civilisations of the West, of Greece and Rome, had their origins on Asiatic soil."
 He thought that it was only in recent times that Asians "gradually degenerated and become weak."
 Sun Yat-sen considered Japan and China to be both members of the "Yellow race" and equally threatened from imperialists, and urged Japan to assist China in repealing the Unequal Treaties.
 In the Russo-Japanese War, Sun had interpreted the Japanese victory as a victory for Asians; as early as 1913, he had attempted to form a pan-Asian alliance with Japanese Prime Minister Katsura Tarō to counter Anglo-Saxon and French imperialism, which he considered to be the principal threats in the world.
 For Sun, "Pan-Asianism is based on the principle of the Rule of Right, and justifies the avenging of wrongs done to others."
 He advocated overthrowing the Western "Rule of Might" and "seeking a civilisation of peace and equality and the emancipation of all races."
 Sun, despite his consistent praise of Japan as a cultural partner, questioned whether they would follow the path of exploitation like Western powers in the future in his final years.

 From a Chinese perspective, Japanese Pan-Asianism was interpreted as a competing ideology to Sinocentrism as well as rationalization of Japanese imperialism (cf. Twenty-One Demands).
+Li Dazhao, for example, contended that Japanese Pan-Asianism amounted to an Asian Monroe Doctrine based on Japanese imperialism and aggression.
+Li advocated for a Pan-Asianism based on national self-determination and resistance to Japan.
+As part of Chinese advocacy of Pan-Asianism, a Chinese delegate to the League of Nations proposed that the League's central Council should have at least one representative from Asia; the League incorporated this idea into a 1922 rule requiring that nonpermanent members of the central Council be selected with due consideration for the geographical divisions of the world and ethnic and cultural factors.

 Nonetheless, Chinese Pan-Asianism emerged and was equally as self-centered as its Japanese counterpart.
 Its success was limited by China's political instability and weak international status.